DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

   assert y == 0 || exitCode(m1) == OK
 ```

-This statically verifies only because our final assertion is quite
+This statically verifies because our final assertion is quite weak.
-weak.
-Let's assume we wanted a code sequence which would execute
+Let's assume we wanted something stronger.
+That is, a code sequence
-division safely for all values of `x` and `y`.
-Clearly, the above is
+which would execute division safely for all values of `x` and `y`.
-not there yet.
-We need a check against `y` to handle when `y == 0`.
+Clearly, the above is not there yet.
+We need a check against `y` to
-Here's one possible solution:
+handle when `y == 0`.
+Here's one solution:

 ```whiley
 method test_div_02(u16 x, u16 y):